-- Was there new learning?
+- o Was there new learning?

-- Have I recorded this in a reflective note?
+- o Have I recorded this in a reflective note?

-- How is the activity linked to my PDP?
+- o Is the activity linked to my PDP?

-4.5 Specific exclusions from consideration for CPD credits
+4.4 Specific exclusions from consideration for CPD credits

-Normally, meetings, committee activity, routine operational work and academic activities with no significant new learning are not creditable as CPD.
+Normally, meetings, committee activity, routine operational work and routine academic activities with no significant new learning are not creditable as CPD.
 For example:

-- Examining for FPH's Part A or Part B (OSPHE) examinations (unless participating or preparing a question for the first time or unless new learning can be demonstrated) is an excluded activity for CPD.
-If there is any new learning that can be demonstrated, the examiner should write a reflective note and claim CPD credits - Lecturing which does not involve substantial new learning (for example the same lecture given regularly and minimally updated) - Attending routine committee meetings or other business meetings - Articles in peer-reviewed journals, chapters in books, reports and official documents where the author has not undertaken new learning and substantial writing.
+- FPH examiners are encouraged to include examiner-related learning in their CPD portfolio as part of a wider range of CPD activities and ideally linked to a PDP item related to examining.
+This may include training events, preparing new question material where learning occurs and is reflected on etc. However, the process of examining itself, is unlikely to count as CPD, unless there is specific new learning gained and reflected on as usually expected - Lecturing which does not involve substantial new learning (for example the same lecture given regularly and minimally updated) - Attending routine committee meetings or other business meetings - Articles in peer-reviewed journals, chapters in books, reports and official documents where the author has not undertaken new learning and substantial writing.